← Back home

 Zvonobot AI — voice AI-agent platform for B2B

 Multi-tenant SaaS console for outbound voice AI agents.
 Launched in 2026 inside Prof-IT and run end-to-end: product, UX, engineering.
+It's live, so you can open it and register.

-Role Product lead · product engineer
+Role Product lead, product engineer

 Timeline Launched 2026, actively shipping